AnjaliPeter/PlayStream/README.md

 # Signup / Signin

-*** Account registration is mandatory for new users to access the exclusive features such as select watch, upload, rate, comment, etc.
+*** Account/channel registration is mandatory for new users to access the exclusive features such as select watch, upload, rate, comment, etc.

 # How to register a PlayStream account or channel ?